 Make the connections according to the circuit diagram and upload the code to Arduino and power up the ESC.
 Make sure you have mounted the BLDC motor onto something since the motor will jump all around when rotating.
 Once the setup is powered on, your ESC will make a welcome tone and will keep beeping until the throttle signal is within the threshold limits, simple increase the POT from 0V gradually and the beeping tone will stop, this means that we are now providing PWM signal above the lower threshold value and as you increase further your motor will start rotating slowly.
 The more voltage you provide the more speed the motor will pick up, finally when the voltage reaches above the upper threshold limit the motor will stop.
 You can then repeat the process.

-The complete working of the project can also be found at the video link below.
+The complete working of this Arduino BLDC Controller can also be found at the video link below.
 If you had faced any problem on getting this to work feel free to use the comment section or use the forums for more technical help.

 #include <Servo.h> //Use the Servo librarey for generating PWM